 Choosing the best shoes for backpacking

 And they started getting hotter, and itchier and then … pain.
 The hiking shoes turned into an oven, and grilled his feet.
 Left these huge blisters at the point that is just above the heel, and on the soft city boy soles of his feet too.
 Bang!
 Just like that, Brad was out of commission.
 No more hiking for Brad that summer.
-Lesson hard learned is a lesson never forgotten.
+A lesson hard-learned is a lesson never forgotten.

 But you do not have to be like Brad.
 A smart hiker learns from the mistakes of other people.
-Thus, when you go buying the best hiking shoes, have it in your mind that it has to be a number bigger than what you usually wear.
+Therefore, when you go buying the best hiking shoes, bear in mind that it has to be a number bigger than what you usually wear.
 Hiking is tough.
 It is not prom dance.
 It is a fire, blood and sweat thing.
 Be ready!

-From the onset, choosing the best hiking shoes looks ever so easy, well, until you get to the market and then the wide array of trekking shoes hits you.
+From the onset, choosing the best hiking shoes looks ever so easy.
+This is until you get to the market and then the wide array of trekking shoes hits you.
 And you suddenly do not know how to choose the best one.
 However, in this short guide, we will show you why it need not be hard at all.